I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 I had done hike-hikes where I walked for 8 hours, but all of that was in the “I’m hiking, I will push through tiredness and when I’m done I’m gonna rest bubble” but suddenly I discovered a new bubble of “not being tired”

-Walk 50km A Day
+Can You Walk 50km A Day Without Fatigue?
+My Experiment.

-Fast forward to July 2023 and I decided to try an experiment.
+Fast forward to July 2026 and I decided to try an experiment.
 I wanted to see how much I could walk in a day without getting tired.

 My definition of tired was very loose:

-- I don’t feel physically tired (there’s a difference between feet being “sore” and “physically tried”)
+I don’t feel physically tired (there’s a difference between feet being “sore” and “physically tried”)

-- I lift weights like normal the day before and the day after.
+I lift weights like normal the day before and the day after.

 So I had a normal heavy leg day on the 26th of July.